 We encourage new students to the University of Illinois to live in Private Certified Housing facilities where they receive support through Residence Life Staff as well other amenities and services.
 In some cases, freshmen may also be eligible to live in Greek housing during their second semester on campus.
 However, membership must first be granted before living in most houses, and membership recruitment varies with each organization.
 Additionally, to live in a fraternity or sorority as a freshman, the house must be on a list of University of Illinois Certified Housing facilities. as these facilities are required to meet special University Housing standards.

-Please note: Not all facilities listed below are eligible to participate in the Reciprocal Program.
+Please note: Some facilities listed below may not be eligible to participate in the Reciprocal Program.
 Please contact the Private Certified Housing office or Chapter President of the facility that you are interested in to see if that particular facility is eligible.

 For more information about Greek life at Illinois, visit the Fraternity & Sorority Affairs website.